f-okd/AdventOfCode-2022/Day1/README.md

 Find the Elf carrying the most Calories.
 How many total Calories is that Elf carrying?

-Your puzzle answer was 70720.
+My puzzle answer was 70720.

 ### --- Part Two ---